kodjunkie/onesignal-php-sdk/docs/usage-laravel-lumen.md

 ### Register the service provider (lumen users only)

-Add this line to your `bootstrap/app.php`
+Add this line to your `bootstrap/app.php` file

 ```php
 $app->register(\Kodjunkie\OnesignalPhpSdk\OneSignalServiceProvider::class);